 The Big Three: Why Sales, Marketing, and Product Management Must Align

-Sustainable success in the tech sector hinges on three key functions: Sales, Marketing, and Product (including Service) Management.
+Sustainable success in the tech sector hinges on three key functions: Sales, Marketing, and Product/Service Owners.
 While other departments (finance, HR, operations) are also critical, these three steer the majority of growth-related activities.

 A unified growth strategy emerges when these three functions are in sync—enabling a fast response to market changes, effectively messaging value, and ensuring the product genuinely meets or exceeds customer expectations.